PolterTzi/open-osr/classes/dark_cleric.md

 # Dark Cleric

-(TODO: Fluff)
+Not every

 ## Equipment

-Clerics can use any simple or martial weapon and any armor effectively, but using non-blunt weaponry is an anathema to them and will result in losing access to the their special abilities until atonement.
+Dark clerics can use any simple or martial weapon and any armor effectively, but using non-blunt weaponry is an anathema to them and will result in losing access to the their special abilities until atonement.

-All Clerics start with a free holy symbol.
+All Dark clerics start with a free holy symbol.

 ## Special Abilities